I am Julie MacAdam. I don’t just believe these tools work but know they do on a personal level. They have, and continue to, transform my life.

 Conscious influences:

-- My dreams, my students’ dreams, the on-going dialogue I have with dreams as animate forces, and the unflinching love and support that comes from dreams.
+- My dreams, my students’ dreams, the unflinching love and support that comes from dreams, and looking to dreams an animate forces of energy expressed in image.

-- The people I work with and all that they have taught me about perseverance, vulnerability, grit, transformation, and the power of the arts.
+- The people I work and my on-going journey; all that continues to teach me about perseverance, vulnerability, grit, transformation, and the power of the arts.

 - Somatic Experiencing and its’ tools, techniques, and principles.